Netherlands: illegal gambling has overtaken the licensed market

 Average losses per player: €119 per month (-18%)

-55% players lose less than €100, but 0.8% is more than €1,000
+55% players lose less than €100 but 0.8% lose more than €1,000

 What worries the regulator

-The illegal sector is growing fastest
+The illegal sector is growing the fastest

 European context